D-Jeffrey/gedcom-to-visualmap/README.md

 ![img](samples/msedge_2022-02-02_22-33-16.gif)

 ## TODO
-- Add a treed hierachary selector to enable people as groups
+- Add a treed hierarchy selector to enable people as groups and add expand/collapse to navigation
 - more troubleshooting on the address lookup
 - option to remove 'lines' to not core points (such as RESI or other)
 - Sort the Last Name by the highest number of people first or by distance from star